amirgambo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that creates a file containing the text Best School ending by a new line
+A command that finds all empty files and directories in the current directory and all sub-directories